noahwebb13/Carrier_File_Pipeline/README.md

 ![alt text](images/Vision_Savings.png)

-Hre is the file for Dentlife:
+And here is the file for Dentlife:

 ![alt text](images/Dentlife.png)